pogasanov/clsite/.gitlab/merge_request_templates/feature.md

 ## Issues

 Attach issues that are closed with this MR. If this MR will add new issues, create those and attach here as well.

 ## Notes

 All not previously mentioned details - reasons for this MR, description of specific approaches.

+## Screenshots

+If possible, attach screenshots to preview what this MR will do